Playerunknown’s Battlegrounds guide: tips and tricks to win

 One of the first and most important decisions you’ll ever make in each round of PUBG is when to jump out of the plane.
 Picking somewhere quiet and isolated makes those first tentative minutes on the ground much safer, but it’s almost always offset by the lack of gear available to scavenge in your immediate surroundings.
 Likewise, if you opt to land somewhere with a reputation for spawning decent loot, there’s a good chance you’ll have to duke it out with your neighbours if you want to get your hands on some serious hardware.

 The trajectory of the plane is completely random and the angle of the chosen flight path will determine which parts of the map you will be able to access from the beginning of each round.
-Whilst you won’t know what route the plane will take until you’re up in the air, it’s often good to have several options in your mind so that you can decide on what areas are viable landing zones.
+You can see it from the lobby, so it’s often good to plan ahead and have several options in your mind so that you can decide on what areas are viable landing zones.
 As a rule of thumb, you should try to remember that the three most popular areas people will jump out of the plane at are:

 - The very first opportunity: A lot of players think that getting their boots on the ground first gives them an edge over the people landing several miles away from them.
 No, I don’t get it either.